 A customer can request a return if:

-- The item you deliver to the buyer doesn’t match the description
+- The item that reaches the buyer doesn’t match your description

 It’s really that simple.